A STORY OF PIONEER SPIRIT AND SURVIVAL

 Amanda recently relocated from Brooklyn to Denver with her family.
 Her passion for the Wild West is personal.
 Amanda's grandmother was born in Denver and once jumped out of an airplane for $100, her great-grandparents ran a photography studio in Butte, Montana at the turn of the 19th Century and her great-great-grandfather owned a San Francisco saloon during the California Gold Rush.

 A documentary is as much about storytellers as it is stories.
 We have been lucky enough to interview some incredible people with ties to this period of history.
 Follow this slideshow for more background on the film’s interviewees so far.
 We are currently focused on Colorado and plan to continue with interviews throughout the Western United States soon.

 "Jews of the Wild West" is an independent documentary currently in production.
+The film is being funded through grants, individual donations and crowdfunding.
 If you would like to help finance this film, we would very much appreciate your support.
-This project is educational and not-for-profit.
+The project is educational and not-for-profit.
+Donations are tax deductible.